work-capital/workflow/README.md

 As aggregates listen for commands, process managers listen for events (sometimes commands also), and as aggregates emmits events, process managers dispatch commands.

 * pure functional data structures for aggregates and process managers
+* use monads (monadex) to simulate different business scenarios
 * one abstraction to implement side-effects
 * multiple data-stores
 * plugable message queue for publishing events
 * one gen_server implementation for aggregates and process managers
+* automatic process-manager creation based on correlation-ids (as suggested by Greg Young)
+* easy use of FSM on process managers

 ### Develop